Informfully/Documentation/docs/source/index.rst

 This documentation provides you with all the information on successfully configure and deploy Informfully.
 It is structured as follows:

-* **Getting Started** serves as the introduction to download and install the platform on your local machine.
+* **Getting Started** serves as an overall introduction to install the platform and for setting up a development environment.
-* **General Information** outlines the various components and how/where you need to adjust things to make Informfully fit your needs.
-* **Mobile App** and **Administration Website** provide a in-depth overview of the front end.
+* **Mobile App** and **Administration Website** provide a in-depth overview of the front end components
-* **Database and Back End** provide the same insights for the back end components.
+* **Back End** provide the same insights for the back end components.
-* Finally **Deployment** looks at how to move the back end to a server and how to publish the apps on the storefronts.
+* Finally **Platform Deployment** looks at how to move the back end to a server and how to publish the apps on the storefronts.

 .. note::